nferrara100/python-json/word-statistics/README.md

     webpage via HTML to allow interactive results.
 9. Support searching file formats other than .txt.
 10. Support searching directories recursively.
+11. Support languages other than English, including alternative alphabets.
+12. Optimize example searching by not searching for more examples once the required number has been found.